Relief From Abuse

 Dating means a social relationship of a romantic nature.
 In deciding whether you meet the definition of dating, courts consider:

-If you don't qualify for an RFA order because the other person isn't a household member or family member, you may consider filing a request for an order against stalking.
+If you don't qualify for an RFA order because the other person isn't a household member or family member, you may want to see if your situation meets the requirement to ask for an order against stalking.

 You can file a request for an RFA order for yourself, your children, or both.
 You can file a request for an RFA order if you are 16 years of age or older.
 If you are in a dating relationship, you may file at any age.
 A dating relationship is a social relationship of a romantic nature.